 Cleaning and Strengthening Data Foundations

-No finance transformation works without reliable data, but in many businesses, data sits in scattered systems, stored in outdated formats, or recorded inconsistently across departments.
+No strategic finance transformation works without reliable data, but in many businesses, data sits in scattered systems, stored in outdated formats, or recorded inconsistently across departments.
 Trying to automate or analyze numbers in that state leads to mistakes.
 Standardizing how processes work, ensuring accuracy, and setting up central storage means every future step will rest on solid information.

 Using Technology the Right Way